FluoroType® technology - innovative technology with highest sensitivity and maximum specificity

 Fluorophore and quencher of the degraded probes are released into the medium and therefore are no longer in close proximity – the fluorescence signal can now be detected.

 The increase in fluorescence intensity can thereby be tracked in real-time in parallel to the increase of free fluorophore.
-Moreover, this innovative technology offers the possibility for quantification of the target sequences.
+Moreover, this innovative technology offers the possibility of quantification of the target sequences.